Impractical Jokers: Development

-Joe Gatto, James "Murr" Murray, Brian "Q" Quinn and Sal Vulcano are four friends and former classmates from Monsignor Farrell High School in Staten Island, New York.
+Joe Gatto, James "Murr" Murray, Brian "Q" Quinn, and Sal Vulcano are four friends and former classmates from Monsignor Farrell High School in Staten Island, New York.
 Gatto, Murray and Vulcano were original members of the live improv and sketch comedy troupe the Tenderloins in 1999.
 They transitioned to producing more comedy material on the internet, with Quinn replacing former Tenderloin Mike Boccio in 2006.
 In 2007, the Tenderloins won the $100,000 grand prize in NBC's It's Your Show competition.

 In 2008, they filmed a pilot episode for a scripted sitcom for Spike TV, but the show did not go to series.
 TruTV announced Impractical Jokers, originally slated to be named Mission: Uncomfortable, on April 12, 2011, eight months before the show's debut.
 Murray explained how the hidden camera format made sense based on the jokesters' skills.
 "We needed to find the right format... thing is, we've been doing this for years, but when it's on camera, the embarrassment is amplified."
 Vulcano said "We wanted to utilize our improv strengths … put ourselves into a situation where we know we can be funny and also ourselves.
 If we’re ourselves and also showcase our friendship, something might resonate there."
 The concept of feeding each other lines using an earpiece was inspired from talk show host David Letterman feeding neighboring storeowner Rupert Jee lines on Late Show with David Letterman.
 Quinn and Vulcano have said when they gave their pilot episode to TruTV, it was recorded on their iPhones.
 At the time that they pitched the idea to TruTV, Murray was VP of Development for NorthSouth Productions, the company that has produced the series since its inception.
 Murray describes the show as an "upside-down hidden-camera show where the joke is on us, instead of the public.
 So it takes away the thing people hate about hidden-camera shows, which is, 'Oh, I feel bad for the people getting pranked.'
 We're messing with each other.
 The public is just there to witness our embarrassment."

 On December 31, 2021, Joe Gatto announced on his Instagram that he would be leaving Impractical Jokers after nine seasons.
 Shortly thereafter, Quinn, on behalf of Murray and Vulcano, sent well wishes for Gatto and announced that Impractical Jokers would continue working despite Gatto's absence in 2022.
 Subsequently, Paste reported that TruTV and HBO Max had removed "several episodes featuring Gatto in compromising situations" from their platforms.
 On February 14, 2022, the show announced that the season would proceed with a lineup of various celebrity guests.

+On March 20, 2025, a woman accused Gatto of sexual assault in a TikTok post, an allegation which he has denied.
+Following the allegations, Gatto canceled his March 26 tour and entered a treatment facility.